Services for you

 Child support (or child maintenance) means a parent’s financial contribution towards a child’s living costs after they’ve separated from the other parent.
 By law both parents are responsible for the financial costs of bringing up their children.

 If you and your ex-partner can agree a child maintenance arrangement between you with the help of a specialist lawyer, then no one else needs to be involved.
 But if you can’t reach an amicable agreement, the Child Maintenance Service will need to be involved.
-Please note that existing cases may be handled by the Child Maintenance Service’s forerunner, the Child Support Agency (CSA), which is being phased out and will cease operation in 2017.
+Please note that existing cases may be handled by the Child Maintenance Service’s forerunner, the Child Support Agency (CSA), which ceased operation in 2017.

 How is child support calculated?